Cyberpunk 2077 will let players toggle copyrighted music on or off

 After explaining that the toggle should stop players running into any copyright issues, CDPR adds “if you run into any problems of this nature despite having the toggle on, be sure to check with us at legal@cdprojektred.com.
 We will try our best to help you!"
 Which is nice of them.

 Cyberpunk 2077 is due for release on December 11 and, going on the fact that PS4 copies are already in the wild, it looks likely to make that date.
-Meantime, you can check out some of the in-game artists like Run the Jewels that you'll need to toggle off when streaming.
+Meantime, here's the latest tracks released, where you can check out some of the in-game artists like Run the Jewels that you'll need to toggle off when streaming.